Harshil-Jani/GSoC-2.0/src/author.md

 He is quite passionate about helping and volunteering in building great ecosystem of open source tools, softwares or even infrastructures.
 His, Exploration was so deep that starting from the very first year of his hands on developing digital products, He have luckily set upon the best opportunity coming at the best time.

 A good combination of luck and rigorous hardwork with some insomniac nights, He has been able to pull of many open source fellowships cum internships.
 Talking more about this, He has done his projects in
-**Google Summer of Code 2022** with Organization **CERN-HSF**.
+**Google Summer of Code** with Organization **CERN-HSF** in 2022 and with Freifunk in 2023.
 Parallely he was also involved with **Code for GovTech 2022** under Sunbird-RC.
 Looking at his performance in respective programs, The organisers of C4GT'22 which was Samagra Developement offered him an internship which was **Work From Campus Internship** at **SamagraX** which is a tech consultancy firm of Indian State Governments.

-He have had a vivid experience working at those organizations and with the mentors who have always helped him to grow forward.
-His exploration brought him to **XROS (Extended Reality Open Source) 2023** program under **Osenorth** which is a good open source initiative by Re-Skill and Ficci sponsered by Meta.
-This was even not enough and he got a project slot in **Summer of Bitcoin** under **Rust Bitcoin** and parallely got into **Google Summer of Code 2023** for the second time with **Freifunk**.
+He got a project slot in **Summer of Bitcoin** under **Rust Bitcoin**

 With such a good plethora of open source experience, He have decided to leave the intern offer which was offered by Texas Instrumentations for the job role of Software Archietecture and working on MPU Sitara sending patches to Linux Kernel.
 There are spreading rumours that he may think about doing any legacy corporate interns in his last semester of university degree which would be in Jan 2024 with still a condition of the projects being open sourced.

 Looking ahead in his career, He aims to just keep doing the good work irrespective of any conflicts and stay peaceful in life and enjoying the work assigned or taken.

-A huge thanks and shoutout to all of my mentors who have helped me reach this great heights.
+A huge thanks and shoutout to all of his mentors who have helped him reach this great heights.
 Here are name of few of them with whome he have ran places.
 - Nimish Mishra (LLVM Patch)
 - Guilherme Amadio (GSoC'22)
 - Chakshu Gautam (C4GT+Samagra)